 But the difficult part is getting into a position of power, to delete existing corporate law, and author a new sensible corporate algorithm.
 Gaining public support is difficult since the problem is too complicated for most people to understand.
 Any attempt to gain support from the public will be met with corporate apologism and the tendency of those who are oppressed and brainwashed to defend their oppressor and protect corporate profits.
 There is also the circular nature of the problem: people living in dysfunctional times cannot conceive of a future state of functionality — nor do they have anything functional to grasp onto so they can make it to that future state.

 As grim as this situation seems, let’s keep plodding forward.
 Now that we understand the root problem and have proposed some solutions, let’s move to the final step of this analysis where we define possible outcomes and assign probabilities.

 PART 5: POSSIBLE OUTCOMES

 The corporate AI needs humans for everything it does.
-If humans become too devastated by physical and mental degeneration, disillusioned with society, and unwilling to cooperate, eventually some event could trigger a system implosion.
-That trigger could be internal, or it could be the society getting outcompeted by another society.
+If humans become too devastated by physical and mental degeneration, disillusioned with society, revolutionary and unwilling to cooperate, eventually some event could trigger a system implosion.
+That trigger could be internal, or it could be the society getting outcompeted by another society (e.g. China).
 Essentially, the corporate AI fails as a result of its own “success,” since narrow-AI, lacking smarts, doesn’t know when to stop.